mapprotocol/map-contracts/lightclients/matic/README.md

 MATICURI =
 // 0 - for latest  block number start to syncing START_SYNCY_BLOCK = 0
+# 80001 for matic testnet 137 for matic mainnet
+CHAIN_Id = 137
+CONFIRMS = 10
 //MPTVerify address  if you not want to repeat the deployment of MPTVerify put deployed address it Otherwise empty MPT_VERIFY =
 ```